BigThonkers/ThonkTools/README.md

 ## Dependencies

 Most functions only require basic Python and numpy.
 Linear regression additionally requires matplotlib.pyplot and scipy.optimize.
 Ideally, one should also have uncertainties installed.
-The import function also imports Pandas.
+Upcoming csvtex function may require pandas.

 ## Functions